SSIP - Seamless Sea Ice Prediction

 Project Objectives

-The overarching goal of the project SSIP is to advance sea-ice prediction capacity on timescales from hours to years and beyond.
-Numerous research avenues will be taken towards this goal, along the way how to observe the sea ice as well as the atmosphere and the ocean, how to feed these observations into the project's forecast models in a process called data assimilation, and how the models simulate the physics that determine how the sea ice evolves in the future.
+The overarching goal of our research is to advance sea-ice prediction capacity on timescales from hours to years and beyond.
+Numerous research avenues will be taken towards this goal, along the way how we observe the sea ice as well as the atmosphere and the ocean, how we feed these observations into our forecast models in a process called data assimilation, and how our models simulate the physics that determine how the sea ice evolves in the future.

-The junior researchers tackle these themes from multiple angles with a seamless approach to sea ice prediction: They develop and exploit a seamless sea-ice prediction system where they simulate ice-covered waters in detail whilst accounting for long-range feedbacks by resolving other parts of the earth in moderate detail.
-This allows them to apply their forecast system on a wide range of timescales from days to years and beyond.
-At the same time, the researchers feed observations into a climate model with a powerful ensemble data assimilation technique.
-The essence of this approach is to generate and analyse multiple simulations at the same time to maximise the information one can extract from observations about the state of the climate system.
-This allows the junior researchers to start predictions from very accurate initial conditions.
+We tackle these themes from multiple angles with a seamless approach to sea ice prediction: We develop and exploit a seamless sea-ice prediction system where we simulate ice-covered waters in detail whilst accounting for long-range feedbacks by resolving other parts of the earth in moderate detail.
+This allows us to apply our forecast system on a wide range of timescales from days to years and beyond.
+At the same time, we feed observations into our climate model with a powerful ensemble data assimilation technique.
+The essence of this approach is to generate and analyse multiple simulations at the same time to maximise the information we can extract from observations about the state of the climate system.
+This allows us to start our predictions from very accurate initial conditions.

-This approach perfectly qualifies SSIP to address science questions such as the following ones:
+With this approach we are ideally equipped to address science questions such as the following ones:

 • How can we make best use of observations of the sea ice, atmosphere, and ocean?